preetpoly/test/Doc/Provisioning_Polylogyx_Server/Readme.md

 -   Data forwarding and management

+-   Ability to define rules for alerting

 -   OpenC2-based out-of-band command and control

--   Incident response, including proactive threat hunting and remediation
+-   Proactive threat hunting and Incident Response

 This chapter includes these topics: